swiftype/meta_events/README.md

 MetaEvents, but, because MetaEvents makes it so easy to add large amounts of properties (which is a good thing!), you should take extra care with your `#to_event_properties` methods once you start firing front-end events.

 You can fire front-end events with MetaEvents in two ways: _auto-tracking_ and _frontend events_.
+Both methods require the use of Rails (because `MetaEvents::ControllerMethods` is intended for use with `ActionController`, and `MetaEvents::Helpers` is intended for use with `ActionView`), although the techniques are generally applicable and easy enough to use with any framework.

 #### Auto-Tracking